“to knowledge self-control, to self-control perseverance, to perseverance godliness.”

 to self-control perseverance

-The third building block of Christian character is “perseverance.”
-We add “perseverance” to our faith.
+The fifth building block of Christian character is “perseverance.”
+We add “perseverance” to our active faith.

 “Perseverance” comes from two words: under and remain.
-This word carries the ideas of endurance, fortitude, stead-fastness.
-A person with perseverance remains under the situation.
+This word carries the ideas of endurance, fortitude, or steadfastness.
+A person with perseverance remains under the pressures of difficulty and does not succumb.
 He hangs in there through trial and testing.
-“Perseverance” carries the idea of endurance especially in trials (Lu 21:19; Ro 12:12; He.
-12:7; Ja 1:12; 1 Pe.
+“Perseverance” carries the idea of endurance, especially during a trial (Lu 21:19; Ro 12:12; He.
+12:7; Jas 1:12; 1 Pe.
 2:20).

-A person with perseverance stay under the load no matter what adversity may come his way (Ro.
+A person with perseverance stays under the load no matter what adversity may come his way (Ro.
 5:3-4; 15:4-5; 2 Co.
 1:6; 6:4; Co.
 1:11; 1 Th.
 1:3; 2 Th.
-1:4; Ja 1:3).
-However, this is not endurance of the inevitable.
-Jesus could have extricated Himself of His suffering (He 12:2,3).
-He not only sustained suffering but He struggled with suffering.
-On the other hand, he did not maintain stupid insensibility toward the struggle with suffering.
-He did not approach suffering with stubborn resolve but faced suffering with apprehension (Ps 22:1; Mt 27:46).
+1:4; Jas 1:3).
+This is not the endurance of the inevitable for Jesus could have extricated Himself from His suffering (He 12:2,3).
+He persevered through personal grief and agony.
+However, the Lord did not maintain stupid insensibility toward His struggle.
+He did not approach suffering from stubborn resolve but acknowledged that the Father had a purpose and plan for Him.

-The Christian should develop unswerving steadfastness in trial.
+The Christian should develop unswerving steadfastness in a trial.
 When disasters come your way, how do you handle them?
-Do you have an inner order of soul?
+Do you have inner order of soul?
 A person with stability in suffering does not beat his head against the wall.
 He orients to God’s plan for his life.
-Disaster is part of God’s plan for our lives.
+Disaster is part of God’s plan for us; He has a purpose in everything.

 The Christian life is no easy road.
-However, this road has hope.
-The Christian does not simply accept whatever may come his way.
-He transcends endurance.
-He holds out with long endurance because of his hope.
+However, this road has hope that rests on God’s sovereignty.
+The Christian does not cave to whatever may come his way, but his expectancy enables him to transcend his pain.
+He holds out with long endurance because his hope rests on his faith.

 Tribulation produces patience or endurance.
-Trouble, well-managed, makes the believer a seasoned veteran.
-He does not whine about his problems for that is a sign of immaturity.
-Children whine about predicaments.
+Trouble, well-managed by faith, makes the believer a seasoned veteran.
+He does not lament his problems, which indicates immaturity.
+Immature children complain about their predicaments.

 ‘My son, do not despise the chastening of the Lord,